 The 21+ million members of our food system are ready to continue growing, raising, catching, processing, and delivering the healthy food we need.
 They are all essential workers.
 Without them, none of us will eat.

-Join us and our partners at the National Family Farm Coalition, HEAL Food Alliance, Institute for Agriculture and Trade Policy, Farm Aid, and WhyHunger in taking action now to ensure Congress includes the essential people who produce our food in the federal COVID-19 response.
+Join us and thousands of commercial fishermen from around the country, plus our partners at the National Family Farm Coalition, HEAL Food Alliance, Institute for Agriculture and Trade Policy, Farm Aid, and WhyHunger in taking action now to ensure Congress includes the essential people who produce our food in the federal COVID-19 response.

 - Copy & paste the template letter